damianhakert/damianhakert.github.io/source/_posts/2015-05-18-simple-words-for-a-gitlab-newbie.markdown

 What is to stage a file?
 It’s how you call the act of preparing a file for a commit (the latest changes of source code in a repository).

 ## GitLab
 What is GitLab?
 GitLab is an online Git repository manager with a wiki, issue tracking, CI and CD.
 It is a great way to manage git repositories on a centralized server.
 GitLab gives you complete control over your repositories or projects and allows you to decide whether they are public or private for free.

-GitLab Services:
 ### GitLab.com
 * GitLab.com hosts your (private) software projects for free.
 * It offers free public and private repositories, issue-tracking and wikis.